 As a Marriage and Family Therapist, I, Kellie Smith, believe change starts within; delving deeper into ourselves to heal those parts of us we have buried in order to transform our lives into something new.
 It would be an honor to support you on your journey of healing and growth.
 I will guide you on the change you wish to seek.
 I aim to be professional, nurturing, honest, and empathic to create a space where you can feel free to be your authentic self.
 I am here to listen, understand, and offer my expertise in anxiety, depression, relationships, self-esteem and trauma for adolescents, individuals, couples, and families.
 Through our experience, I strive for clients to be able to prioritize themselves, their values, and live a well-balanced life feeling empowered, loved, and healthy.

-Sarah-Ashley Andrews, is a Masters Level Clinician who studied Mass Communications at Bloomsburg University and later enrolled at Lancaster Bible College, graduating with a Bachelor of Arts degree in Biblical Studies with a minor in Human Services.
+Sarah-Ashley Andrews, is a Licensed Professional Counselor who studied Mass Communications at Bloomsburg University and later enrolled at Lancaster Bible College, graduating with a Bachelor of Arts degree in Biblical Studies with a minor in Human Services.
 She holds a Master of Science Degree in Counseling from Lincoln University of PA.

 In the summer of 2012 Sarah-Ashley received news that her longtime friend died by suicide.
 That tragedy changed the trajectory of her life.
 She founded a non-profit dedicated to conquering suicide in youth and young adults.
 To date, Sarah-Ashley’s organization has educated nearly 4500 people on suicide awareness.